ETH-NEXUS/civicutils/README.md

 annot_map = filter_ct(annot_map, select_ct="highest")

 # Get custom dictionary of support from data.yml (provided within the package)
-# This defines how each combination of evidence direction + clinical significance in CIViC is classified in terms of drug support (e.g. sensitivity, resistance, unknown, etc.)
+# This defines how each combination of evidence direction + clinical significance in CIViC is classified in terms of therapy support (e.g. sensitivity, resistance, unknown, etc.)
 support_dict = get_dict_support()

-# Process drug support of the matched variants using the annotated CIViC evidences
+# Process therapy support of the matched variants using the annotated CIViC evidences
-annot_match = process_drug_support(match_map, annot_map, support_dict)
+annot_match = process_therapy_support(match_map, annot_map, support_dict)

 # Write to output
-# Do not report the CT classification of each disease, and write column with the overall drug support of the match for each available CT class
+# Do not report the CT classification of each disease, and write column with the overall therapy support of the match for each available CT class
 write_match(annot_match, annot_map, raw_data, extra_header, data_type="SNV", outfile, has_support=True, has_ct=True, write_ct=False, write_support=True, write_complete=False)
 ```